Fostering a Dynamic Co-Educational Environment

 Our founder’s vision was that children would learn from one another and about one another.
 Co-education was part of this philosophy.
-In 1950, she chose to educate girls and boys together, and today, we believe that girls and boys both benefit.
+In 1950, she chose to create a co-educational school, and today, we believe that all children benefit.

 Our faculty create small, inclusive classroom communities where students learn to listen to, respect, and incorporate the unique perspectives of every individual in order to create a richer and more complete understanding of the world around them.
 We believe that students develop confidence and self-esteem with guidance from engaged teachers who know them well, value each child‘s strengths, and reinforce students' belief in themselves.